 What is Mental Toughness?

 Using these techniques is not easy at first.
 You must work at it.
 However, when you get the hang of it, the techniques take a split second and then you are locked in for success.
-This may sound kind of quirky, but I promise you that it works big time!
+This may sound kind of quirky, but I promise you it works.
 The key is getting as much detail as you can during your visualization.

 The Power of Visualization